Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation: Resolvent Analysis

 To actually find exact solutions as discussed in section~\ref{sec:methodology}, a basis for the mean $\bm{k}=0$ is also required.
-The resolvent in \eqref{eq:resolvent} is only technically defined using the fluctuation equation at all non-zero frequencies, $\bm{k}\neq0$, however the resolvent operator can regardless be evaluated at $\bm{k}=0$.
-The exact physical interpretation of the basis used for the Galerkin projection is less important as its ability to provide a valid orthonormal basis in the space of divergence-free and no-slip fields.
+The resolvent in \eqref{eq:resolvent} is only technically defined using the fluctuation equation at all non-zero frequencies, $\bm{k}\neq0$.
+However, the authors found that the resolvent operator can regardless be evaluated at $\bm{k}=0$ which provided the required modes for the mean, completing the basis required to find exact solution using the expansions \eqref{eq:velocity-expansion} and \eqref{eq:residual-expansion}.
+In other words, despite the technically undefined interpretation the authors found that taking the SVD of the resolvent at $\bm{k}=0$ yielded a valid orthonormal basis as desired.
+The exact physical interpretation of the basis used for the Galerkin projection is less important than its ability to provide a valid orthonormal basis in the space of divergence-free and no-slip fields.
 The literature discussing the evaluation of the resolvent at the mean frequencies and wavenumbers is extremely sparse, since it is not typically required as the mean is used as an input.
 The exception is \citet{mons2021} which uses resolvent of the RANS for the purpose of data assimilation.

-Since the range of the resolvent is the space of divergence-free fluctuation velocity fields that obey the desired boundary condition, the left singular modes, $\bm{\psi}_{\bm{k}i}$, also called the response modes, have these desired properties.
-Thus, the response modes $\bm{\psi}_{\bm{k}i}$ can be used as the basis for the Galerkin projection introduced in section~\ref{sec:galerkin-projection}.
+However, this does not directly apply to the formulation in this work as the the resolvent in \eqref{eq:resolvent} is defined using the fluctuation equation not the RANS equation.

-The rate at which the singular values $\sigma_i$ decay determines how accurately the decomposition \eqref{eq:svd} can be represented with only a finite number of the modes.
-It has been observed for fluid flows that the singular values decay rather rapidly \citep{mckeon2010}, meaning a low-rank approximation to the resolvent operator can be constructed with a partial sum of \eqref{eq:svd}.
+The rate at which the singular values $\sigma_m$ decay determines how accurately the decomposition \eqref{eq:svd} can be represented with only a finite number of the modes.
+It has been observed for fluid flows that the singular values decay rapidly \citep{mckeon2010}, meaning a low-rank approximation to the resolvent operator can be constructed with a partial sum of \eqref{eq:svd}.
 This reduces the dimensionality of the amplification mechanisms in \eqref{eq:resolvent}, only keeping the most significant contributions.